MLTC Grievances and Appeals

 A Standard complaint will be decided 45 calendar days of receipt of all necessary information but no more than 60 calendar days of receipt of the complaint.

 Members have 60 business days after receipt of a complaint decision to file a written complaint appeal.
 Expedited complaint appeals will be decided within 2 business days of receipt of all necessary information.
 Standard complaint appeals will be decided within 30 business days of receipt of all necessary information.
-There is no further level after a complaint appeal.
+There is no further complaint levels after a complaint appeal.

 Health Plans – MLTC Grievance and Appeals